touchlab/Kermit/website/docs/configuration/NON_KOTLIN.md

  You will need to export `kermit-simple`, as in the example above.

- From Swift, this will allow you to call methods from Swift without all of the parameters.
+ From Swift, this will allow you to call methods without all of the parameters explicitly added.

  ```swift
  let log = // Get a Logger instance